brentvollebregt/nitratine.net/posts/colour/post.md

 </a>

 ## The Idea
 One night I was having a chat with a friend on how stupid apps always seem to make it to the top.
 We started to think of stupid apps and thus this app was born.
-Based off the simple idea of just tapping the screen to randomly generate colours I managed to turn an idea into an app in a couple of months in between my study.
+Based on the simple idea of just tapping the screen to randomly generate colours I managed to turn an idea into an app in a couple of months in between my study.
-This idea also made me wonder how long would it actually take to complete an app of this nature for users?
+This idea also made me wonder how long would it take to complete an app of this nature for users?
 The investigation can be found [here]({{ url_for('blog_post', path='randomly-generating-numbers-to-fulfil-an-integer-range') }}).

 ## The Goal
 So the app has a pretty simple goal; find all the colours.
 Now it may seem that all you have to do is tap the screen 16,777,216 times to finish but colours are randomly generated.
 This means if you did get to 16,777,215 colours, you would have a 1 in 16,777,216 of finishing.